ETL Tools Comparison: Complete Guide to Features, Performance, and Data Integration

 How do ETL tools support business intelligence?

-ETL tools prepare and organize data so analytics platforms can generate reports, dashboards, and insights.
-This allows organizations to analyze performance and trends across different systems.
+They prepare and organize data so analytics platforms can generate reports, dashboards, and insights.

 What is the difference between ETL and ELT?

-ETL processes transform data before loading it into a warehouse.
-ELT loads raw data first and performs transformations inside the data warehouse environment.
+ETL transforms data before loading, while ELT loads raw data first and transforms it within the data warehouse.

-Yes.
-Many modern ETL platforms are designed for cloud data infrastructure and integrate with cloud data warehouses and distributed storage systems.
+Yes, modern ETL tools are designed to work with cloud data warehouses and distributed storage systems.

 Why is data quality important in ETL pipelines?